-Inclement Weather Policy

-The authority and responsibility to cancel all classes or clinical experiences for Research College of Nursing rests with the President.
+Inclement Weather Policy The authority and responsibility to cancel all classes or clinical experiences for Research College of Nursing rests with the President.
 The President will contact the media and make the official announcement for broadcast on Kansas City television stations KMBC9 and KCTV5.
 Decisions to cancel daytime/early morning classes due to inclement weather are generally made by 5:30am.
-Remember, if Rockhurst University is closed, it doesn't necessarily mean that Research College of Nursing will be closed and if Rockhurst University is open, it doesn't necessarily mean that

-Research College of Nursing will be open.
 On the occasion that inclement weather begins during class or clinical, faculty will be notified by the President or Dean.
 The expectation is that students and faculty will use good judgment in determining whether they are able to safely travel to the College and/or their clinical site.